 Redbill: From Pearls to Peace is a maritime history by Kate Lance, published in 2004 by the Fremantle Press.
 Redbill won the Western Australian Premier's Book Award 2004 for Non-Fiction.

 Redbill is the true story of a sailing boat's voyage through a century of Australian history.
 She began life as a lugger owned by the buccaneering pearling master Captain Gregory, then during the Pacific War, as naval vessel HMAS Redbill, she was bombed in Darwin by the Japanese.
 In the 1990s she worked for Greenpeace, raised funds for East Timor refugees, and reunited a young Aboriginal man with his family.
-Finally, Redbill took on an epic voyage around the coast of Australia, to return to the North-West and her greatest challenge yet: Rosita, the most powerful tropical cyclone to strike Broome in ninety years ...
+Finally, Redbill took on an epic voyage around Australia, to return to the North-West and her greatest challenge yet: Rosita, the most powerful tropical cyclone to strike Broome in ninety years.